kodekloudhub/linux-challenges/linux-challenge-1/README.md

 The database server called centos-host is running short on space!
 You have been asked to add an LVM volume for the Database team using some of the existing disks on this server.

-All the tasks require you to be root, so the fist step is to become root
+All the tasks require you to be root, so the first step is to become root

 ```bash
 sudo -i